Pakistan investigates K2 death after claims that climbers walked past dying porter

 Mr Steindl alleged that the porter could have been saved if the other climbers had given up attempts to reach the summit.

-Anwar Syed, the head of Lela Peak Expedition, the company handling Harila's expedition, said Mr Hassan died about 150 meters (490 feet) below the summit.
+Anwar Syed, the head of Lela Peak Expedition, the company handling Harila’s expedition, said Hassan died about 150m (490ft) below the summit.

 He said several people tried to help, providing oxygen and warmth, to no avail.

-He added that his company had provided money to Mr Hassan's family and would continue to help.
+He added that his company had provided money to Hassan’s family and would continue to help.

-When asked about Mr Hassan's apparent lack of equipment, Mr Syed said the expedition company pays money for porters to buy gear, and that Mr Hassan was paid the agreed-upon amount.
+When asked about Hassan’s apparent lack of equipment, Mr Syed said the expedition company pays money for porters to buy gear, and that Hassan was paid the agreed-upon amount.

 Mr Flaemig alleged in an interview with the Austrian newspaper Der Standard that Hassan had no high-altitude experience.